6 Bossa Nova Chord Progressions You Need to Know!

 4. Luiz Bonfá: With his sophisticated guitar skills and rich compositions, Luiz Bonfá substantially contributed to the popularization and evolution of bossa nova.
 He is best known for his work on the soundtrack of the film mentioned earlier, Orpheu Negro, which introduced many people around the world to Brazilian music.

-Bossa Rhythm and the Elements of The Bossa Nova Style
+Bossa Rhythm and The Bossa Nova Style on Guitar

 In this style, the thumb plays the bass note, emphasizing the 1 and the 3, while the other fingers play syncopated chords.
 There are various ways to do this, but here are a few examples.
 Note that the bass notes are always played on 1 and 3.
 The rhythmic slashes are the upper voices in the chord.